reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E1000

-This error is returned when `plan.jobs` has jobs with the same ids.
+`Duplicated job ids` error is returned when `plan.jobs` has jobs with the same ids:

 ```json
 {